cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 - FW initialization is performed.
 - External input/stimulus ext_sig_i is provided by the APB_GPIO.
 - START bitfield in the REG_TIM[0-3]_CMD is set to '1' then all the timer and its sub modules are made to active.
-- This input signal is processed by the APB_ADVANCED_TIMER according to the register configurations.
+- This input signal is processed by the APB_ADVANCED_TIMER according to the CSR configurations.
-- Use the T[0-3]_COUNTER bitfields in the respective REG_TIM[0-3]_COUNTER to read the values of counter of each timers.
+- Use the T[0-3]_COUNTER bitfields in the respective REG_TIM[0-3]_COUNTER to read the values of counter for each timers.
-- According to the register configurations, APB_ADVANCED_TIMER has 4 Timer modules and maximum of four independent 4-bit PWM outputs are generated which are parsed to the I/O MUX.
+- According to the CSR configurations, APB_ADVANCED_TIMER has 4 Timer modules and maximum of four independent 4-bit PWM outputs are generated which are parsed to the I/O MUX.
 - Based on four 4-bit PWM signals a 4 bit events_o is also generated which is parsed to the Core/CPU.

 Stop the Timer: